SvitlanaKo/documentation/admin_guide/entities/entity_field_properties.rst

 For the information about entity fields, see the `Entity Fields <./entity-fields>`__ guide.

 For the overview of the entities, see the `Entities <./entities>`__ guide.

-.. |IcPosition| image:: ../../img/buttons/IcPosition.png
+.. include:: /user_guide/include_images.rst
-   :align: middle
+   :start-after: begin